D0NC0DE/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home - changes to the home directory 3-listfiles Display current directory contents in a long format 4-listmorefiles - Display current directory contents, including hidden files (starting with .).
 Use the long format.
+5-listfilesdigitonly - Displays directory content in; Long format, user and group IDs numerically, and hidden files